Much of Johnny Cash's music contained themes of sorrow, moral tribulation, and redemption, especially in the later stages of his career.

 In 1958, Johnny Cash left Phillips to sign a lucrative offer with Columbia Records.

-However, Johnny Cash left behind a sufficient backlog of recordings with Sun that Phillips continued to release new singles and albums from, featuring previously unreleased material until as late as 1964.
+However, Johnny Cash left behind such a backlog of recordings with Sun that Phillips continued to release new singles and albums featuring previously unreleased material until as late as 1964.

 Johnny Cash was in the unusual position of having new releases out on two labels concurrently.